In Tulsa, solemn remembrances of a century-old race massacre by survivors and descendants

 “Outside of the majestic Wailing Wall in Jerusalem,” said Turner, “it will be one of a few public outdoor prayer walls in the world, and we believe it will be the only one solely used for racial healing.”

-At Standpipe Hill, Rep. Sheila Jackson Lee (D-Texas) said there can’t be healing without justice and reparations for those killed 100 years ago, especially the Black veterans who fought for their country overseas and then again in Tulsa.
+At Standpipe Hill, Rep. Sheila Jackson Lee (D-Tex.) said there can’t be healing without justice and reparations for those killed 100 years ago, especially the Black veterans who fought for their country overseas and then again in Tulsa.

 “On this day, I’m going to utter the word reparations,” she said, “because I do not believe it is inconsistent with the patriotic tradition of soldiers in arms, soldiers in cemeteries across America.”